theRay1s/slam-mirrorbot/README.md

 - **DOWNLOAD_STATUS_UPDATE_INTERVAL**: A short interval of time in seconds after which the Mirror progress message is updated.
 (I recommend to keep it `5` seconds at least)
 - **AUTO_DELETE_MESSAGE_DURATION**: Interval of time (in seconds), after which the bot deletes it's message (and command message) which is expected to be viewed instantly. (**Note**: Set to `-1` to never automatically delete messages)
 - **UPSTREAM_REPO**: Link for Bot Upstream Repo, if you want default update, fill ```https://github.com/breakdowns/slam-mirrorbot```.
-- **UPSTREAM_BRANCH**: Branch name for Bot Upstream Repo (Recommended using master branch)
+- **UPSTREAM_BRANCH**: Branch name for Bot Upstream Repo, fill ```master```.
 ### Optional Field
-- **ACCOUNTS_ZIP_URL**: (Optional) Only if you want to load your service accs externally from an index link.
-Archive your service accs json files to a zip file directly (don't archive the accounts folder.
+- **ACCOUNTS_ZIP_URL**: Only if you want to load your Service Account externally from an Index Link.
+Archive your Service Account json files to a zip file directly (don't archive the accounts folder.
 Select all the jsons inside and zip them only instead.
 Name the zip file with whatever you want, it doesn't matter).
 Fill this with the direct link of that file.
-- **TOKEN_PICKLE_URL**: (Optional) Only if you want to load your token.pickle externally from an index link.
+- **TOKEN_PICKLE_URL**: Only if you want to load your **token.pickle** externally from an Index Link.
 Fill this with the direct link of that file.
-- **AUTHORIZED_CHATS**: Fill user_id and chat_id of you want to authorize.
+- **AUTHORIZED_CHATS**: Fill user_id and chat_id (not username) of you want to authorize, Seprate them with space, Examples: ```-0123456789 -1122334455 6915401739```.
 - **IS_TEAM_DRIVE**: Set to `True` if `GDRIVE_FOLDER_ID` is from a Team Drive else `False` or Leave it empty.
 - **USE_SERVICE_ACCOUNTS**: (Leave empty if unsure) Whether to use Service Accounts or not.
-For this to work see [Using service accounts](https://github.com/breakdowns/slam-mirrorbot#generate-service-accounts-what-is-service-account) section below.
+For this to work see [Using Service Accounts](https://github.com/breakdowns/slam-mirrorbot#generate-service-accounts-what-is-service-account) section below.
-- **INDEX_URL**: Refer to https://github.com/ParveenBhadooOfficial/Google-Drive-Index The URL should not have any trailing '/'
+- **INDEX_URL**: Refer to https://gitlab.com/ParveenBhadooOfficial/Google-Drive-Index The URL should not have any trailing '/'
 - **MEGA_API_KEY**: Mega.nz api key to mirror mega.nz links.
 Get it from [Mega SDK Page](https://mega.nz/sdk)
 - **MEGA_EMAIL_ID**: Your email id you used to sign up on mega.nz for using premium accounts (Leave th)
 - **MEGA_PASSWORD**: Your password for your mega.nz account
 - **BLOCK_MEGA_FOLDER**: If you want to remove mega.nz folder support, set it to `True`.
 - **BLOCK_MEGA_LINKS**: If you want to remove mega.nz mirror support, set it to `True`.
 - **STOP_DUPLICATE_MIRROR**: (Leave empty if unsure) if this field is set to `True`, bot will check file in Drive, if it is present in Drive, downloading will be stopped. (**Note**: File will be checked using filename, not using filehash, so this feature is not perfect yet)
-- **STOP_DUPLICATE_MEGA**: (Leave empty if unsure) if this field is set to `True`, bot will check file in Drive, if it is present in Drive, downloading Mega will be stopped.
+- **STOP_DUPLICATE_MEGA**: (Leave empty if unsure) if this field is set to `True`, bot will check file in Drive, if it is present in Drive, downloading Mega will be stopped. (**Note**: File will be checked using filename, not using filehash, so this feature is not perfect yet)
-- **STOP_DUPLICATE_CLONE**: (Leave empty if unsure) if this field is set to `True`, bot will check file in Drive, if it is present in Drive, cloning will be stopped.
+- **STOP_DUPLICATE_CLONE**: (Leave empty if unsure) if this field is set to `True`, bot will check file in Drive, if it is present in Drive, cloning will be stopped. (**Note**: File will be checked using filename, not using filehash, so this feature is not perfect yet)
-- **CLONE_LIMIT**: To limit cloning Google Drive (leave space between number and unit, Available units is (gb or GB, tb or TB).
+- **CLONE_LIMIT**: To limit cloning Google Drive (leave space between number and unit, Available units is (gb or GB, tb or TB), Examples: ```100 gb, 100 GB, 10 tb, 10 TB```
-- **MEGA_LIMIT**: To limit downloading Mega (leave space between number and unit, Available units is (gb or GB, tb or TB).
+- **MEGA_LIMIT**: To limit downloading Mega (leave space between number and unit, Available units is (gb or GB, tb or TB), Examples: ```100 gb, 100 GB, 10 tb, 10 TB```
 - **TORRENT_DIRECT_LIMIT**: To limit the Torrent/Direct mirror size, Leave space between number and unit.
+Available units is (gb or GB, tb or TB), Examples: ```100 gb, 100 GB, 10 tb, 10 TB```
-Available units is (gb or GB, tb or TB).
+- **TAR_UNZIP_LIMIT**: To limit mirroring as Tar or unzipmirror.
+Available units is (gb or GB, tb or TB), Examples: ```100 gb, 100 GB, 10 tb, 10 TB```
 - **IMAGE_URL**: Show Image/Logo in /start message.
 Fill value of image your link image, use telegra.ph or any direct link image.
-- **VIEW_LINK**: View Link button to open file Index Link in browser instead of direct download link, you can figure out if it's compatible with your Index code or not, open any video from you Index and check if the END of link from browser link bar is `?a=view`, if yes make it `True` it will work (Compatible with [Bhadoo Index](https://github.com/ParveenBhadooOfficial/Google-Drive-Index) Code)
+- **VIEW_LINK**: View Link button to open file Index Link in browser instead of direct download link, you can figure out if it's compatible with your Index code or not, open any video from you Index and check if the END of link from browser link bar is `?a=view`, if yes make it `True` it will work (Compatible with [Bhadoo Index](https://gitlab.com/ParveenBhadooOfficial/Google-Drive-Index) Code)
 - **UPTOBOX_TOKEN**: Uptobox token to mirror uptobox links.
 Get it from [Uptobox Premium Account](https://uptobox.com/my_account).
 - **HEROKU_API_KEY**: (Only if you deploying on Heroku) Your Heroku API key, get it from https://dashboard.heroku.com/account.
 - **HEROKU_APP_NAME**: (Only if you deploying on Heroku) Your Heroku app name.
-- **IGNORE_PENDING_REQUESTS**: (Optional field) If you want the bot to ignore pending requests after it restarts, set this to `True`.
+- **IGNORE_PENDING_REQUESTS**: If you want the bot to ignore pending requests after it restarts, set this to `True`.
+- **FINISHED_PROGRESS_STR**: Single character for finished progress.
+Example: ```Uploading ●●●●○○○○ %50```.
+This value sets: `●`.
+You can Select any character from these listed sites: https://coolsymbol.com, https://changaco.oy.lc/unicode-progress-bars/, https://text-symbols.com/
+- **UNFINISHED_PROGRESS_STR**: Single character for finished progress.
+Example: ```Uploading ●●●●○○○○ %50```.
+This value sets: `○`.
+You can Select any character from these listed sites: https://coolsymbol.com, https://changaco.oy.lc/unicode-progress-bars/, https://text-symbols.com/
 - **SHORTENER_API**: Fill your Shortener api key if you are using Shortener.
 - **SHORTENER**: if you want to use Shortener in Gdrive and index link, fill Shortener url here.
 Examples:
 ```